MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/architecture-of-the-biztalk-esb-toolkit.md

 # Architecture of the BizTalk ESB Toolkit
 The [!INCLUDE[esbToolkit](../includes/esbtoolkit-md.md)] consists of a series of interoperating components that support and implement a loosely coupled messaging environment that makes it easier to build message-based enterprise applications.
 The services and components fall naturally into the following seven categories:

--   **Web services.** These expose internal services such as itinerary processing, exception management, resolution of endpoints and maps, [!INCLUDE[prague](../includes/prague-md.md)] operations, Universal Description, Discovery, and Integration (UDDI) interoperation, and transformation of message content.
+-   **Web services.** These expose internal services such as itinerary processing, exception management, resolution of endpoints and maps, BizTalk Server operations, Universal Description, Discovery, and Integration (UDDI) interoperation, and transformation of message content.

 -   **Itinerary services.** These include orchestration-based and messaging-based services for performing transformations and message routing.
 You can create custom services that participate in Itinerary processing.
 These include orchestration-based and messaging-based services for performing transformations and message routing.
 You can create custom services that participate in Itinerary processing.